afternoon/microgroove/README.md

 # Microgroove

-An open-source hardware MIDI sequence generator.
+8-track open-source hardware MIDI sequence generator.

-- 8 tracks.
-- Machines offer different ways to generate patterns, for example random melodies, or Euclidean rhythms, or rhythms using patterns from Mutable Instruments' Grids.
+- Machines offer different ways to generate sequences: random melodies, Euclidean rhythms, rhythms from Mutable Instruments' Grids.
-- Tweak machine parameters to explore new ideas, or to perform live.
+- Tweak parameters to explore new ideas, or to perform live.
 - Quantize melodies to scales.
 - Add swing and groove.
+- Create interplay between sequences, like call-and-response, or ABAC structures.

+## Why?

+The modular world has some amazing tools for harnessing randomness to create interesting sequences:
+Turing Machine, Mutable Instruments Grids, Mimetic Digitalis, and so many more.
+The plugin ecosystem does too, but I like to play with desktop hardware boxes.
+I built Microgroove to bring some of the interesting sequencing ideas into a desktop MIDI setup.

+Microgroove is also a platform for experimentation.
+Trying new sequencing ideas is fast: create a software change, flash it to the device next to you and start playing.
+Open sourcing the entire device means anyone can extend or adapt it.

+## Caution

+Microgroove is a DIY electronic device that connects to other hardware.
+Please be careful if you're working on the electronics yourself, or connecting to expensive equipment.
+I can't guarantee that Microgroove won't break your gear.

-# Quickstart
+## Quickstart

+### Get connected

-Connect at least one instrument to the MIDI out port, for example, a synth or a drum machine.
+Connect at least one instrument to MIDI out, for example, a synth or a drum machine.

-You'll need to supply a MIDI clock from another device.
-Connect any device with a sequencer, e.g. a groovebox, to the MIDI in port.
-Press play on that device to start playing.
+Connect a device with a sequencer to MIDI in.
+Microgroove doesn't have its own clock or transport controls.
+It expects another device to be the master clock.

-Track 1 is set to MIDI channel 1.
+Microgroove's Track 1 is set to MIDI channel 1 by default.
 Set one of your instruments to listen to this channel, or change it from the track page.

+### Let's sequence

 Press/double-press buttons to change mode.
 Modes:

 Track: Choose rhythm and melody machines, change sequence length, time division and MIDI channel, switch between tracks.
 Sequence: Set swing (MPC format).
 Rhythm: Parameters for the selected rhythm machine.
 Groove: Set a "part" for this track, which masks areas of the sequence.